-Note: The output of the smwmapdrives. sh script in step 2.a should be referenced for drive names.
+Note: Use the output of the smwmapdrives. sh script in step 2.a as a reference for drive names.

 Edit /etc/fstab, replacing drive /dev/sdX references with either the by-id or by-path name's corresponding device name.